-5. Transfer of RAFN Water Rights
+5. Transfer of Existing Water Rights to RAFN

-The portion of any water right described with a beneficial use of RAFN cannot be transferred or modified to have a beneficial use other than RAFN.
-However, water rights with beneficial uses other than RAFN can be transferred or modified to a RAFN use.
+Idaho Code § 42-222 governs the transfer of existing water rights to and from RAFN status.
+The portion of any water right described with a beneficial use of RAFN cannot be transferred or modified to have a beneficial use other than RAFN.14 However, water rights with beneficial uses other than RAFN can be transferred to a RAFN use.

-idaho Code §42-222 governs the transfer of water to and from RAFN status.
 When a transfer proposes changing the nature of use of a water right to municipal purposes for RAFN, the municipal provider shall provide to the Department sufficient information and documentation to establish the transfer applicant qualifies as a municipal provider at the time of application, is providing water to a municipality or municipalities, and that the RAFN, the service area, and the planning horizon are consistent with Idaho Code.
-Supporting documentation must be included with the transfer application including the same RAFN support material that would be submitted with an RAFN application as outlined and described in Section 2 of this document.
-As discussed in Section 3, gap analysis including a current portfolio of existing water rights must also be included with the transfer application.
+Supporting documentation must be included with the transfer application including the same RAFN support material that would be submitted with an RAFN permit application as outlined and described in Section 2 of this document.
+As discussed in Section 3, a gap analysis including a current portfolio of existing water rights must also be included with the transfer application.
 A transfer application proposing to use a RAFN water right as an alternate source in times of curtailment should include justification for the proposal with the application.